-There's something for everybody: Dessert cocktails with traditional Christmas flavors and spices and more fruity classics with a festive twist.
-So get your shakers ready to mix some fabulous Christmas cocktails.
+This list of our favorite Christmas Cocktails holds something for everyone: Dessert cocktails with traditional Christmas flavors and spices and fruity classics with a festive twist.
+So get your shaker ready to mix some fabulous Christmas cocktails.

 1. Flip that Cobbler

-Flip that Cobbler is a beautiful, nutty creation by Matthias Soberon (@servedbysoberon) for the festive season.
-He describes the cocktail as the combination of two cocktails based on fortified wine: the Flip and the Cobbler - the clue is pretty much in the title.
-Egg yolk, which usually is imperative in Flips, gets added via the medium of the Dutch Advocaat.
+The Flip that Cobbler is a beautiful creation by Matthias Soberon (@servedbysoberon) for the festive season.
+It combines two classics, the Flip and the Cobbler - the clue is pretty much in the title.
+Egg yolk, which usually is imperative in Flips, is added via the medium of Dutch Advocaat.

-And going all cobbler-style, the Flip that Cobbler is best served in a goblet with heaps of crushed ice and a straw.
+And in cobbler-style, you serve this Christmas Cocktail in a goblet with heaps of crushed ice and a straw.

 two dashes of nut bitters